leo0514/vpc-on-classic-network/security-group-usage-examples.md

 # Setting up security groups using the APIs
 {: #setting-up-security-groups-using-the-apis}

-The following example demonstrates how to create and manage security groups, using the {{site.data.keyword.cloud}} Regional APIs (RIAS).
+The following example demonstrates how to create and manage security groups, using the {{site.data.keyword.cloud}} VPC APIs.

 ## Prerequisites
 {: #security-group-prerequisites}